 Split complementary colors are where you split one end and step it out each way.
 So green has the split compliments of purple and orange – colors that would usually clash.
 But the added green makes the model as a whole work.

 Complementary colors make good spot colors.
-That is, while most of the model or army is blue, small bits are painted yellow.
+That is, while most of the model or army is blue, small bits are painted orange.
 They stand out in a good way and provide some interest to the collection.

 As I mentioned above, you can take different colors on the color wheel and mix them to create new colors.
 If you take colors nearby, it creates mid-tones between them.
-Alternatively, if you mix a color with its complement, it creates a grey tone.
+Alternatively, if you mix a color with its complement, it creates a gray tone.
 This is helpful if you want to create a desaturated look such as with Blanchitsu style artwork.

 There is a whole science to color mixing and creating brighter or darker hues or different saturation levels of a color mix.
 These are beyond my skill but are something that you can play with on your palette until you find a mix that fits your need – just make sure to write it down!